 Assuming you can discharge your student loan debt by proving hardship, bankruptcy may be a good option for you.
 It is a good idea to first consult with a lawyer or other professional to understand other pros and cons associated with bankruptcy.
 For example, a bankruptcy can remain part of your credit history for ten years.
 There are costs associated with filing for bankruptcy as well as a number of procedural hurdles.
 There are also limits on how often you can file for bankruptcy.

 How to Discharge Student Loans in Bankruptcy

 If you already filed for bankruptcy, but did not request a determination of undue hardship, you may reopen your bankruptcy case at any time in order to file this proceeding.
 You should be able to do this without payment of an additional filing fee.
-Chapter 10 of NCLC’s Student Loan Law manual includes extensive information about discharging student loans in bankruptcy.
+Chapter 11 of NCLC’s Student Loan Law publication includes extensive information about discharging student loans in bankruptcy.

 Even if you cannot prove undue hardship, you still might want to consider repaying your student loans through a Chapter 13 bankruptcy plan.

 Chapter 13 and Student Loans